AdamBoley/Viscosity-Calculator/README.md

 Justify use of smaller, simpler functions, though a single larger function could suffice for the main calculations.
 Justify use of toPrecion method(here?).
 Justify passing raw values through the functions

+# Development process

+Explain move from IF/ELSE to SWITCH

+Note that determinability proved easier to implement than expected, leading to automation of other calculations

+Note calculation details section and replacing of console.logs

 # Accessibility

+Much less - contrast, large buttons, large font size For mobiles - larger buttons
+Increase font-size for smaller devices using ems and rems

 # Code Explanations